AxdeKlerk/BotB-25/TESTING.md

   - What I missed was that *"document.getElementById("#go").addEventListener"click", function ()[...]"* was trying to select the elementID "#go" before it is loaded in the DOM.
 To fix this I wrapped the script into 'DOMContentLoaded' to ensure that the script runs only after the DOM is fully loaded.
 This worked.

-  After running Lighthouse at the completion point of my project my index.html and my play.html pages both passed with 100% as seen below:
+  After running Lighthouse at the completion point of my project my index.html and my play.html pages both passed as seen below:

   #### 2.1 Lighthouse index.html